nReyna/hello_R/README.md

 df_M = df_SignedIn[df_SignedIn[ ,"Gender"] == 1, ]
 ```
 Then our hypothesis become

-H_0: The mean CTR for Male users that signed in is equal to that of the Female usersthat are signed in.
+$H_0$: The mean CTR for Male users that signed in is equal to that of the Female usersthat are signed in.

-H_a: The difference in the means is not equal to 0
+$H_a$: The difference in the means is not equal to 0
 ```{R}
 t.test(df_F$CTR, df_M$CTR)
 ```